yarlett/StackedNets.jl/README.md

 units = [Units(10), Units(3, activation="sigmoid")]
 ```

-Note that the first Units object in the list always corresponds to the input layer and defaults to having linear activations when no activation type is specified (it is typically desirable to have linear activations in the input layer).
+Note that the first Units object in the list always corresponds to the input layer and defaults to having linear activations when no activation type is specified (it is typically desirable to have linear activations in the input layer of a network).

-Alternatively, we can specify a more complicated network with in the following way
+Alternatively, we can specify a more complicated network in the following way

 ```julia
 units = [Units(100), Units(100, activation="sigmoid"), Units(50, activation="rectified_linear"), Units(10, activation="softmax")]